isamert/jaro/README.md

 `#:program` or derivatives can also be a lambda.
 You need to return `#t` or `#f` to make things work properly.

 ## A selection menu for non-matched
 Add this association to end of your associations file.
 If nothing has been matched, this association will run and present you a dialog to select which application to use.
-It looks for mimeinfo database and finds related programs.
+It will display programs that supports opening mimetype of given file and all the binaries in your system.

 ```scheme
 ;; If jaro is called inside a terminal, it will use fzf for selecting the